Advanced Form Guide

 To use Advanced form, click “Advanced form” button on the control panel.

 1. Enter the text push message in the main text area.
 This message will appear as a usual push notification message text.

-2. If you are Premium account member you can add additional languages by clicking “plus” sign.
-You can use auto translation feature built in.
+2. If you are Premium account member you can add additional languages by clicking “plus” sign and entering alternative variants of your message.

 The push message will be delivered with the language according to users device locale.

 You can type any URL you would like to be opened when your app will be launched in response to push notification.